-- Cigarette smoking prevalence among adults declined slowly between 1991 and 2011 and then more rapidly between 2011 and 2016. - Smoking prevalence among adolescents has declined since the late 1990s, with 10.8% in 2015 having smoked cigarettes in the past month.
-In contrast, any use of e-cigarettes in the past month was 24.1% in 2015. - Initiation of the use of cigarettes among children and adolescents aged 12-17 started falling more rapidly in 2010, reaching the Healthy People 2020 goal of 4.3% in 2013.
-As of 2014, it is 3.8%. - The percentage of success in recent smoking cessation among adult smokers has risen since 2003.
-In 2016, 7.6% became former smokers who had quit 6-12 months ago, approaching the Healthy People 2020 goal of 8%. - The rate of secondhand smoke exposure has decreased significantly for all population subgroups since the early 1990s.
-Also, the proportion of adults reporting a smoke-free home continued to increase in 2015, approaching the Healthy People 2020 target of 87%. - Adult sun protective behaviors (e.g., using sunscreen, wearing protective clothing, seeking shade) rose from 2005 to 2010 and have been stable since then. - Female teen indoor tanning has decreased significantly among high school students since 2013.
+- Cigarette smoking prevalence among adults has declined steadily since 1992. - Cigarette smoking prevalence among adolescents has declined since the late 1990s, with 8.8% of high school students in 2017 having smoked cigarettes in the past 30 days. - Initiation of the use of cigarettes among children and adolescents aged 12-17 started falling more rapidly in 2010, reaching the Healthy People 2020 target of 4.3% in 2013.
+As of 2016, it is 3.2%. - The percentage of success in recent cigarette smoking cessation among adult smokers has risen since 2003.
+In 2017, 7.7% became former cigarette smokers who had quit 6-12 months ago, approaching the Healthy People 2020 target of 8%. - Female teen indoor tanning has decreased significantly among high school students since 2013.
 Many states have enacted policies to control the indoor tanning industry, and some are restricting minors' access to indoor tanning facilities.
-The most recent estimate (2013-2015) of the percentage of adolescents in grades 9 through 12 who used an indoor tanning device in the past year is 10.6%, dropping below the Healthy People 2020 target of 14%. - Radon control is a new measure added to this report.
-The percentage of homes in high radon areas with installed radon mitigation systems has been increasing.
+The most recent estimate (2017) of the percentage of female adolescents in grades 9 through 12 who used an indoor tanning device in the past year is 7.5% (5.6% for both sexes), further dropping below the overall Healthy People 2020 target of 14% for both sexes for adolescents. - Inorganic arsenic is a new measure added to this report in the Arsenic chapter.
+Inorganic arsenic has been linked to bladder, lung, skin, prostate, liver, and some kidney cancers.
+We typically take in small amounts of inorganic arsenic in the food we eat (in particular, rice and fish), the water we drink, and the air we breathe.
+Recent trends for inorganic arsenic exposure have been decreasing.